-The five themes, and the constituent research topics which sit within them are illustrated in figure 2.
-Full details of each component are set out in Annex A.
+The five themes, and the constituent research topics which sit within them are illustrated in Figure 2.
+More information on each component is set out in Annex A. Further detail on each will be provided as work is commissioned to implement this strategy.